Book a Call

 2. Prioritise mobile in design

 There’s no denying that mobile usage keeps growing.
 On average, 1 out of 5 people spends around 4.5 hours glued to their phones.
-If your interface isn’t built for those smaller screens, you risk losing these users immediately.
+If your interface isn’t built for smaller screens, you risk losing these users straightaway.

-This doesn’t mean you should ignore desktop visitors altogether—just make sure your interface works smoothly on mobile first.
-For many people, checking something on a phone is more convenient than booting up a laptop.
+This doesn’t mean you should ignore desktop visitors altogether, just make sure your interface works smoothly on mobile first.
+For many, checking something on a phone is more convenient than booting up a laptop.
 A design that’s accessible on a handheld device wins trust faster, and trust translates to repeat visits.

 There’s no denying that mobile usage keeps growing.
 On average, 1 out of 5 people spends around 4.5 hours glued to their phones.
-If your interface isn’t built for those smaller screens, you risk losing these users immediately.
+If your interface isn’t built for smaller screens, you risk losing these users straightaway.

-This doesn’t mean you should ignore desktop visitors altogether—just make sure your interface works smoothly on mobile first.
-For many people, checking something on a phone is more convenient than booting up a laptop.
+This doesn’t mean you should ignore desktop visitors altogether, just make sure your interface works smoothly on mobile first.
+For many, checking something on a phone is more convenient than booting up a laptop.
 A design that’s accessible on a handheld device wins trust faster, and trust translates to repeat visits.

 3. Make it accessible

 Nobody wants to leave people out of the loop.
 Inclusive design covers features like voice recognition, screen readers, and clear pathways for every type of user.
-The World Wide Web Consortium (W3C) guidelines offer solid pointers on this front.
-Not only does this widen your reach, but it also shows genuine respect for everyone who visits your site or app.
+The World Wide Web Consortium (W3C) guidelines pack a punch in this area.
+They broaden your reach and show genuine respect for everyone who visits your platform.
+It’s a win-win: you cater to more people, and they feel valued.

 Nobody wants to leave people out of the loop.
 Inclusive design covers features like voice recognition, screen readers, and clear pathways for every type of user.
-The World Wide Web Consortium (W3C) guidelines offer solid pointers on this front.
-Not only does this widen your reach, but it also shows genuine respect for everyone who visits your site or app.
+The World Wide Web Consortium (W3C) guidelines pack a punch in this area.
+They broaden your reach and show genuine respect for everyone who visits your platform.
+It’s a win-win: you cater to more people, and they feel valued.

 4. Keep it consistent